U.S. Route 31 in Michigan: West Michigan

 Northwest of Holland, the highway runs as a four-lane expressway and divided highway parallel, but inland from, the Lake Michigan shoreline.
 This section of US 31 runs through a mix of farm fields and forests as it runs to the community of Agnew.
 There, US 31 intersects the western end of M-45 (Lake Michigan Drive) before continuing into the southern end of Grand Haven.
 In that city, the highway follows a four-lane boulevard with a grass median.
 On the northern edge of the city of Grand Haven, US 31 crosses the Grand River on a bascule bridge that opens about 450–500 times per year.
 North of the structure, US 31 transitions into a freeway at the interchange with the western end of M-104 in Ferrysburg.
 This freeway continues northward through the suburban edges of the Muskegon area and meets the western end of I-96 near the Muskegon County Airport in Norton Shores.

-At this interchange with I-96, US 31 has its southernmost business loop as U.S. Route 31 Business runs westerly and northward into downtown Muskegon.
+At this interchange with I-96, US 31 has its southernmost business loop as Business US 31 (Bus.
+US 31) runs westerly and northward into downtown Muskegon.
 The main freeway continues through the suburban eastern edge of the city through several interchanges, including one with M-46 (Apple Avenue).
 Just south of the Muskegon River, the business loop merges back into the main freeway.
 US 31 crosses the river and turns northwesterly through forests.
 The freeway passes to the east of Michigan's Adventure, an amusement park, and crosses the White River near the communities of Whitehall and Montague; a business loop curves off to the west to connect the two communities with the freeway.
 In this area, US 31 runs through the southern portion of the Manistee National Forest as well.

 As the freeway continues northward, US 31 intersects the western end of M-20 in New Era in Oceana County.
 The landscape in this area is dominated by forest land as the trunkline crosses the Hart-Montague Trail State Park, a linear state park that follows a bike trail in the area.
-North of the trail crossing, US 31 has a business spur for Hart that runs east into that town; north of this interchange, the freeway crosses the Pentwater River near the community of Pentwater which also has its own business loop.
+North of the trail crossing, US 31 has a business spur for Hart that runs east into that town; north of this interchange, the freeway crosses the Pentwater River near the community of Pentwater.

 North of Pentwater, US 31 crosses into Mason County and passes Bass Lake and the Ludington Pumped Storage Power Plant, which uses a reservoir next to the freeway to generate electricity.
 Just north of that reservoir, the freeway turns to the northeast and Ludington's business spur runs off to the northwest.
 US 31 curves around the east side of Ludington, crossing the Pere Marquette River.
 Due east of downtown, the freeway ends and US 31 turns east to merge with US 10.
 The concurrent highways follow a four-lane roadway to Scottville.
 On the west side of that town, US 31 separates from US 10, turning northward to bypass Scottville.